 Women wore a kind of petticoat called a smock or shift or chemise made of linen or wool and a wool dress over it.
-A woman’s dress was made of two parts, a bodice or a corset-like garment and a skirt.
+A woman’s dress was made of two parts, a bodice, and a skirt.
 Sleeves were held on with laces and could be detached.
 Working women wore a linen apron.

 In the late 16th century many women wore a frame made of whalebone or wood under their dress called a farthingale.
 If they could not afford farthingale women wore a padded roll around their waist called a bum roll.
 In the 16th century, women did not wear knickers.

 In the 16th century, everyone wore hats.
 Poor women often wore a linen cap called a coif.
 In the 16th century, buttons were usually for decoration.
 Clothes were held together with laces or pins.
 Furs in Tudor times included cat, rabbit, beaver, bear, badger, and polecat.